scriptclump/open_source_question_answers/wordpress.md

 	}
 	add_filter('the_content', 'replace_hello');

-=> What is the $wpdb variable in WordPress, and how can you use it to improve the following code?
+**What is the $wpdb variable in WordPress, and how can you use it to improve the following code?**

-<?php
+?php
 function perform_database_action(){
     mysql_query(“INSERT into table_name (col1, col2, col3) VALUES ('$value1','$value2', '$value3');
 } ?>